nbarsch/spaceheater/README.md

 An `R` package that allows flexible geocoding from a column in a data frame of place NAMES or GPS coordinates, and downloads and completes advanced spatial analysis of the locations in such a dataset automatically.

-This package is being updated as of April 2018 and does not yet contain all functions.
+This package is being updated as of October 2018 and does not yet contain all functions.
 The function spheatLOOKUP is still upcoming, but spheatNAMES and spheatGPS are fully functional.
 The WorldPop extraction code is in beta but should be fully functional.
 Upcoming extraction codes that should be available within the next few months include NASA MODIS Satellite layers, NASA NOAA Nightlights layers, and directions/distance calculations within google maps.

 Example WorldPop tif that Spaceheater can download and analyze (from WorldPop UK):